 Other Deductions That Reduce Gross Pay

-Employers are allowed to provide their employees benefits that are funded by pretax payroll deductions, including:
+Employers are allowed to provide benefits to their employees that are funded by pre-tax payroll deductions, including:

 - Retirement plan contributions.
 This can include a 401(k) plan.

 - 403(b) plan contributions for nonprofit or government employees.

 - Flexible spending account contributions, a voluntary program that provides reimbursement for medical expenses.